anhinga/nanogpt-sketches/modulating-fields-1/inference-design.md

   * it needs to accept probability values from the previous transformer run (if this is the first run, we should have some graceful default, like 1)

-  * it needs to use those probability values to modify attention computations (so they need to be passed through down to `Block` and `CausalSelfAttention`
+  * it needs to use those probability values to modify attention computations (so they need to be passed through down to `forward` methods of
-    `forward` methods
+    `Block` and `CausalSelfAttention` classes)

   * `generate` should generate its current probabilities for all tokens (an interesting aspect here is that these estimates are non-stationary, which is different from standard autoregressive scheme, where past probabilities would not change during recompute, and this is an aspect